 - 1. Achieve a grade of "C" or better in all required general education and nursing courses. - 2.
-Be acceptable by clinical agencies for clinical experiences. - Maintain ability to meet essential functions for nursing with or without reasonable accommodations. - 4.
-Maintain program health requirements. - 5.
+Be acceptable by clinical agencies for clinical experiences. - 3.
+Maintain ability to meet essential functions for nursing with or without reasonable accommodations. - 4.
 Maintain current CPR at the health care provider level.